 8 Photos

-The calving front of Petermann Glacier in northern Greenland as seen from a NASA P-3B.
-In July 2012 an iceberg twice the size of Manhattan broke off of Petermann Glacier and began to float away in the ocean.
-After this calving event the line where the iceberg broke away became the glacier&apos;s new front edge, or calving front, effectively moving it several kilometers upstream.
+The front edge of Petermann Glacier in northern Greenland as seen from a NASA P-3B.
+In July 2012, an iceberg twice the size of Manhattan broke off the glacier.
+After this "calving event," the line where the iceberg broke away became the glacier's new front edge, or "calving front," effectively moving it several kilometers upstream.
 Credit: NASA/Michael Studinger.

-Frozen fjord along northeast coast of Greenland as seen from a P-3 aircraft on 14 May 2012.
+Frozen fjord along northeast coast of Greenland, as seen from a P-3 aircraft on 14 May 2012.
 Credit: NASA/Jim Yungel.

 The Steensby Glacier in norothern Greenland flows around a sharp bend in a deep canyon.
 The glacier is located at 81 degrees north in Nyboe Land and flows into the St. Georges Fjord.
 Credit: NASA/Michael Studinger.

 View of Qaqortoq from the sea.
-Founded in 1775, the town - the largest in south Greenland - has 3,200 inhabitants and is a cultural and commercial center of the region.
+Founded in 1775, the town -- the largest in south Greenland -- has 3,200 inhabitants and is a cultural and commercial center of the region.

-Carvings in Qaqortoq.
+Carvings in Qaqortoq, Greenland.

-Carvings in Qaqortoq.
+Carvings in Qaqortoq, Greenland.